-Table A13.4 presents a summary of biology (habitat) considerations and associated risk issues for the works for the water bodies.
+Table 13.4 presents a summary of biology (habitat) considerations and associated risk issues for the works for the transitional water body.

-Table A13.4: Biology Scoping Summary (Habitats)
+Table 13.4: Biology scoping summary

-WFD Assessment Questions Liffey Estuary Upper Dublin Groundwater Liffey 180 Liffey 190 Camac 040 Poddle 010 Grand Canal Main Line Is the footprint of the activity 0.5km2 or larger?
-No. The footprint of the Scheme within the redline boundary is 0.34km .
+WFD Assessment Questions Dublin Groundwater IE_EA_G_008 Liffey_170 Liffey_180 Liffey_190 Camac_040 Liffey Estuary Upper Is the footprint of the activity 0.5 km2 or larger?
 Is the footprint of the activity 1% or more of the water body's area?
-No. No. Yes, in t otal howe er the section on directly c rossing the waterbody is Is the footprint of the activity within 500m of any higher sensitivity habitat?
-No. The Scheme is primarily contained within the current road boundary, amenity grassland and hardstanding areas (see Chapter 12 (Biodiversity) in Volume 2 of this EIAR for further detail on habitats).
+No. For some of these waterbodies, yes, however the section of the Proposed Scheme directly interacting with the habitats of these waterbodies or crossing these waterbodies is not.
+Is the footprint of the activity within 500 m of any higher sensitivity habitat?
+No. The Proposed Scheme is primarily contained within the current road boundary, amenity grassland and hardstanding areas (see Biodiversity Chapter 12 of the EIAR for further detail on habitats).
 Is the footprint of the activity 1% or more of any lower sensitivity habitat?
-No. The Scheme is primarily contained within the current road boundary, amenity grassland and hardstanding areas (see Chapter 12 (Biodiversity) in Volume 2 of this EIAR for further detail on habitats).
+No. The Proposed Scheme is primarily contained within the current road boundary, amenity grassland and hardstanding areas (see Biodiversity Chapter 12 of the EIAR for further detail on habitats).

-Risks to the receptor under WFD water bodies under WFD include loss of habitat, loss of protected species and prey species.
-The potential for these impacts is not considered to be significant.
+This receptor can be scoped out of further assessment.
+The footprint of the Proposed Scheme is contained primarily within the current road boundary.
+There are no designated sites within 2km of the Proposed Scheme.
 WFD Assessment primarily considers the operation of a scheme.
 However, for biological elements potential construction impacts are often considered as they have the potential for long-term change if a potential impact is considered to be significant.
-Therefore, it is important to also note here that a Construction Environmental Management Plan (CEMP) (Appendix A5.1) which includes a Surface Water Management Plan (SWMP) in Volume 4 of the EIAR will be implemented for construction management and sediment control measures respectively.
+Therefore, it is important to also note here that a Construction Environmental Management Plan (CEMP) (Appendix A5.1) and Surface Water Management Plan (SWMP) (Appendix A5.1 Appendix D) will be implemented for construction management and sediment control measures respectively.
 Therefore this element has been scoped out of further assessment.